developerdiaries/customcomponent/README.md

 For the another component that is Progress Bar Android.
 You need to import it first in the index.js file.

 import Progress from './progress';

+For the third component you need to import animate.js in the main file of your project.